peroper/GlobalForester-API/README.md

-# Global Forester exemple scripts
+# Global Forester Example Scripts
 This project is a collection of scripts, that is to say it is not a single cohesive program.
 The scripts are a way to interface with the Global Forester API using python and swagger.
 The project is not meant to be viewed as a complete implementation but rather as inspiration and a jumping off point for other projects.
 Below how to set up and run the scripts will be explained.

-## Generate swagger
+## Generate Swagger
 The swagger can be generated with swagger-codegen. https://github.com/swagger-api/swagger-codegen/tree/3.0.0 The command is: swagger-codegen generate -i *input-spec, (file or web-adress)* -o *output directory* -l *language*